4 Tips for Teaching Children About Diversity and Inclusion

 Emphasize Similarities Rather Than Differences

 Teach children that even though someone may be different from them in some ways, it’s likely they share much more in common.
 While our differences make us unique, there are many ways in which we are alike.
-Ask them about the similar interests, shared experiences and common beliefs they may have with a classmate or friend who may seem different.
+Ask them about the similar interests, shared experiences, and common beliefs they may have with a classmate or friend who may seem different.

 Talk About The World and Current Affairs

 There are people and places around the world that your child may not have encountered.
-Enlightening them to what is going on in other countries is one way to help bring attention to the different life experiences of people in other parts of the world.
+Enlightening them about what is going on in other countries is one way to help bring attention to the different life experiences of people in other parts of the world.
 Keep in mind that not all news is suitable for younger children and that world events must be put in context.
 Share the importance of being engaged in what’s happening outside your neighborhood and why awareness of global events is a key element of diversity.

 Here are some additional resources: